 The lighthouse in the Northern point, called Punta Molas, is harder to access.
 These days, your best bet is to join one of Cozumel’s new Lighthouse Project razor tours to the lighthouse.

-You can ride these fun off-road vehicles to get there and do some beach-cleaning on the way, to give back to this precious environment.
+You can rev up the family activity meter and ride these fun off-road vehicles to get there and do some beach cleaning on the way, to give back to this precious environment.

 Once you’re at the lighthouse, enjoy some swimming, a snack, and the views.